The QuanTI-FRET method proposes calibrating the instrument and the FRET pair to simply

 "QuanTI-FRET: a framework for quantitative FRET measurements in living cells."
 A Coullomb, CM Bidan, C Qian, F Wehnekamp, C Oddou, C Albiges-Rizo, DC Lamb et A Dupont.
 Scientific Reports 10 (1), 1-11 (2020)

 "Live-cell quantitative FRET imaging made simple by autocalibration in QuanTI-FRET."
-J Leblanc, AH Lombard, A Saumureau, S Costrel, J Revilloud, A Coullomb et A Dupont. under review
+J Leblanc, AH Lombard, A Saumureau, S Costrel, J Revilloud, A Coullomb et A Dupont.
+The European Physical Journal E 48:74 (2025).

 Co-authors of the code: Alexis Coullomb, Adrien Saumureau and Aurélie Dupont.